Evonne-12/dental-implants/README.md

 After you download this model, you can put it into the main folder.

-4.Use the command in the terminal
+4.Use the command in the terminal:

 ```
 streamlit run main.py